reneedesporte/flashcards/README.md

 # Flashcards
 An app that lets you create and flip through flashcards.
 ## Motivation
-1. Certain popular flashcards apps have now become unfortunately monetized (ahem - Izlet-quay).
+1. Certain popular flashcards apps have now become unfortunately monetized (ahem...
+Izlet-quay).
 2. This is an exercise in simple app construction.
 ## Project Structure
 The structure of this project generally follows the recommendations from [python-guide.org](https://docs.python-guide.org/writing/structure/).
 However, it's also structured with the idea that [PyInstaller](https://pyinstaller.org/en/stable/) will be used to bundle the app and its dependencies into a single package.